johnshearing/PrivateKeyVault/LaserCutterFiles/README.md

 Also shown over the top of the spring latch is the bottom cover piece which is also chemically welded by applying solvent at the pin only.
 **Careful, watch the orientation of this last piece.**
 This last piece is not symentrical so the orientation matters.
+The distance from the rectangular hole to the ends is not the same.
+The end with the shorter distance to the rectangular hole must be placed over edge of the lid.
 Better get this right before applying the cement.